-- Remove the foil and continue baking the ribs for 30 more minutes, allowing the tops to brown.
+- Remove the foil, baste the tops of the short ribs with the braising liquid, and continue baking the ribs for 30 more minutes, allowing the tops to brown.

 - Serve with the braising liquid.
 I like to place a small bowl filled with the braising liquid on each plate.
 This allows the diners to dip their meat into the yummy liquid.